Pratishthan/.github/profile/README.md

   fertile
   ground for creative solutions.

-  Our people are our most significant assets and they bring with them not just their technical prowess, but also multiple talents.
+  Our people are our biggest assets and they bring with them not just their technical prowess, but also multiple talents.
-  The amalgamation of the left and the right brain functions is what helps us help our clients.
+  The amalgamation of the left and the right brain functions helps us help our clients.

 ![life-pratishthan-family (1)](https://user-images.githubusercontent.com/88770292/165887391-7e2074d2-99cf-4982-85c5-846348138d2f.png)